cuhHub/Noir/README.md

 Documentation can be found [here](https://cuhhub.gitbook.io/noir/).

 ## 🔨 Installation
-For learning how to install and use Noir in your framework, please check out the [documentation.](https://cuhhub.gitbook.io/noir/)
+For learning how to install and use Noir in your addon, please check out the [documentation.](https://cuhhub.gitbook.io/noir/)

 ## ✨ Credit
 - [Cuh4](https://github.com/Cuh4)